RivaD2/personal/Udemy-data-structures/data-structures-notes.md

 ### Space Complexity

-Whereas **time complexity** involves analyzing the runtime of analgorithm as the size input increases, **space complexity** involves how much memory do we need to allocate in order to run the code in our algorithm
+Whereas **time complexity** involves analyzing the runtime of algorithm as the size input increases, **space complexity** involves how much memory do we need to allocate in order to run the code in our algorithm

 - Space complexity now refers to **auxiliary space**